-This is the sixth on screen adaptation of Louisa May Alcott’s classic novel.
-The most recent having been the 1994 academy award nominated film starring Winona Ryder.
-However, unlike previous adaptations Greta Gerwig’s Little Women sings with a vibrant air of modernism.
-Taking the roots of the classic novel while dovetailing them with a beautiful coming of age journey.
-With director and cast working in unison to create a gloriously rich piece of period drama.
-That speaks as much to today’s society as it does the 1868 America of its birth.
-Gerwig not only reviving the novel, but in turn creates something new, with female empowerment and belonging sitting centre stage.
+This is the sixth on-screen adaptation of Louisa May Alcott’s classic novel, the most recent having been the 1994 academy award-nominated film starring Winona Ryder.
+However, unlike previous adaptations, Greta Gerwig’s Little Women sings with the vibrant air of modernism.
+Here Gerwig takes the roots of the classic novel and honours its structure while gently bringing the characters to life with a modern attitude and verve.
+The result is a gloriously rich piece of period drama that manages to speak to today as much as it does 1868 America.

-Gerwig cleverly plays with the books timeline, introducing us a (Saoirse Ronan’s) Jo March as she stands outside the door of a New York publisher.
-Nervously looking to expand her writing career with short stories published in a local paper.
-Meanwhile, her sister Amy (Florence Pugh) travels Europe with the stern Aunt March (Meryl Streep), while Meg (Emma Watson) settles into a loving but financially strained marriage to John Brooke (James Norton).
-With the delicate and caring Beth (Eliza Scanlen) remaining at home with their matriarchal mother Laura Dern.
-As Laurie (Timothée Chalamet) travels Europe in a lonely haze of alcohol and parties after being rejected by Jo.
+Gerwig cleverly plays with the book’s timeline, introducing us to Jo March (Saoirse Ronan) as she stands outside the door of a New York publisher, nervously looking to expand her writing career through short stories in a local paper.
+Meanwhile, her sister Amy (Florence Pugh) is travelling through Europe with the stern Aunt March (Meryl Streep), while Meg (Emma Watson) attempts to settle into a loving but financially strained marriage to John Brooke (James Norton).
+At home, the delicate and caring Beth (Eliza Scanlen) remains with the girl’s mother, Laura Dern.
+Then we have Laurie (Timothée Chalamet), travelling Europe in a lonely haze of alcohol and parties after Jo’s rejection.

 Director: Greta Gerwig

 EXPLORE MORE FILM AND TV REVIEWS